wazeem123/Book-List/README.md

 ### `npm install`

-open the terminal or cmd and navigate to the "Book List" folder Run the command : npm install
+open the terminal or cmd and navigate to the "Book List" folder<br />
+Run the command : npm install

 ### `npm start`

-Run the command : npm start
+Run the command : npm start<br />
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.